gtheler/thesis/110-sds/sds.md

  #.
 It should be possible to read run-time arguments from the command line.
  #.
 Input files are [distributed version control](https://en.wikipedia.org/wiki/Distributed_version_control)-friendly.

-### Syntactic sugar & highlighting
+### Syntactic sugar & highlighting {#sec-sugar}

+The ultimate goal of FeenoX is to solve mathematical equations that are hard to solve with pencil and paper.
+In particular, to integrate differential equations (recall that the first usable computer was named [ENIAC](https://en.wikipedia.org/wiki/ENIAC), which stands for Electronic Numerical Integrator and Computer).
+The input file format was designed as to how to ask the _computer_ what to _compute_.
+The syntax, based on keywords and alphanumerical arguments was chosen as to sit in the middle of the purely binary numerical system employed by digital computers^[Analog and quantum computers are out of the scope.] and the purely linguistical nature of human communication.
+The rationale behind its design is that an average user can peek a FeenoX input file and tell what it is asking the computer to compute, as already illustrated for the [NAFEMS\ LE10 problem](https://www.seamplex.com/feenox/examples/#nafems-le10-thick-plate-pressure-benchmark) in @fig-nafems-le10-problem-input.
+Even if the input files are created by a computer and not by a human, the code used to create a human-friendly input file will be human-friendlier than a code that writes only zeroes and ones as its output (that will become the input of another one following the Unix _rule of composition_ @sec-unix-composition).

 The first argument not starting with a dash to the `feenox` executable is the path to the main input file.
-This main input file can in turn include other FeenoX input files and/or read data from other files (such as meshes) or resources (such as shared memory objects).
-The input files are plain text files, either pure ASCII or UTF-8 (more details in @sec-git-friendliness).
-The extension can be anything, but a particular one is recommended so that per-extension syntax highlighting can be enabled in text editors (both graphical such as [Kate](https://kate-editor.org/) and cloud-friendly such as [Vim](https://www.vim.org/) as illustrated in @fig-highlighting) and in documentation (e.g. both HTML and PDF using PanLaTeX as in the [FeenoX website](https://www.seamplex.com/feenox)).
+This main input file can in turn include other FeenoX input files (with the [`INCLUDE`](https://www.seamplex.com/feenox/feenox-manual.html#include) keyword) and/or read data from other files (such as meshes with the [`READ_MESH`](https://www.seamplex.com/feenox/doc/feenox-manual.html#read_mesh) instruction) or other resources (such as data files for point-wise data interpolation with [`FUNCTION`](https://www.seamplex.com/feenox/doc/feenox-manual.html#function) or shared memory objects TBD).

-In principle any extension (even no extension) can be used for the FeenoX input files.
-Throughout the FeenoX repository and documentation the extension `.fee` is used, which has a couple of advantages:

- 1. The `.fee` extension is detected by syntax-highlighting extensions as shown in @fig-highlighting.
- 2. The expression `$0` (or `${0}`) is expanded to the basename of the input file, i.e. the directory part (if present) is removed  and the `.fee` extension is removed.
-Therefore,

-    ```feenox
-    WRITE_MESH ${0}.vtk VECTOR u v w  sigma
-    ```

-    would print the displacement field as a vector and the von\ Mises stress as a scalar in a file named `whatever-the-input-file-name-is.vtk`.

-Still, the extension is not enforced.
 For instance, the [test directory](https://github.com/seamplex/feenox/tree/main/tests) includes some [spinning-disk cases](https://github.com/seamplex/feenox/blob/main/tests/spinning-disk-parallel-solid-half.fee) that compare the analytical solution for the hoop and radial stresses with the numerical ones obtained with FeenoX.
 These cases read the radius\ $R$ and thickness\ $t$ from the `.geo` file used by Gmsh to build the mesh in the first place: